namtvit07/pushpop/README.md

 end
 ```

-You can use pure Ruby to create Pushpop jobs, but Pushpop also comes with a DSL ([Domain Specific Language](http://en.wikipedia.org/wiki/Domain-specific_language))
-that makes creating jobs even easier.
-The methods `job`, `every`, `keen`, and `twilio` in the above example all make us of the DSL.
+Pushpop is designed to be short and sweet, but because anything Ruby can be used it's also very powerful.

 ## What next?

-Got the idea?
-Excited?
-Here's a few choices of what to do next:
+With me so far?
+Excited to try Pushpop with your data?
+Here's a few things to do next:

-#### Get it running locally
+#### Quickstart - Run Pushpop locally

-Have 10 minutes?
-It doesn't take long to get a first report in your inbox, and it's even faster if you already have a Keen IO, Sendgrid or Twilio account.
+Got 10 minutes?
+It doesn't take long to get that first shiny report in your inbox, and even less if you already have a Keen IO, Sendgrid or Twilio account.

 **[Go to the Quickstart](#Quickstart)**